-Watts Learning Center Charter Middle School has implemented a systemic, continuous improvement framework in which data-based problem-solving and decision making is practiced across all levels of the educational system for supporting students.
+In 2023-2024, Watts Learning Center Charter Middle School (WLCCMS) will continue to focus on building capacity and sustainability of the implemented systemic, continuous improvement framework in which data-based problem-solving and decision making is practiced across all levels of the educational system for supporting students.
 MTSS is an integrated, comprehensive framework that focuses on the Common Core Sate Standards, core instruction, differentiated learning, student-centered learning, individualized student needs and the alignment of systems necessary for all students' academic, behavioral, and social success.
 MTSS has a broader scope than does Response to Intervention (RtI), because MTSS includes focusing on aligning the entire system of initiatives, supports, and resources and systematically addressing support for all students, including gifted and high achievers.

-MTSS enables a paradigm shift for providing support and setting higher expectations for all students through intentional design and redesign of integrated services and supports, rather than selection for few components of Rtl and intensive interventions.
+MTSS enables a paradigm shift for providing support and setting higher expectations for all students through intentional design and redesign of integrated services and supports, rather than selection for few components of RtI and intensive interventions.
 It endorses Universal Design for Learning Instructional strategies, so all students have opportunities for learning through differentiated content, processes, and product.
-MTSS integrates instructional and intervention support so that systemic changes are sustainable and based on the Common Core State Standards aligned classroom instruction.
+MTSS integrates instructional and intervention support so that systemic changes are sustainable and based on the CA State Standards aligned classroom instruction.
 Through MTSS, our school is challenging all school staff to change the way in which they have traditionally worked across all school setting.

-Watts Learning Center Charter Middle School has developed its 2022-23 LCAP that will also serve as its School Plan for Student Achievement (SPSA) and meets the educational partner engagement requirements outlined in CA EC 64001(j) and has met the requirements per CA EC 52062(a) as it applies to charter schools.
+WLCCMS has developed its 2023-24 LCAP to also serve as its School Plan for Student Achievement (SPSA).
+This plan meets the educational partner engagement requirements outlined in CA EC 64001(j) and has met the requirements per CA EC 52062(a) as it applies to charter schools.